 After an accident, it can be difficult to get back on your feet.
-The stress, distress, and pain after an accident could make it difficult to get back to work, and without your income, you might find it difficult to pay for medical bills.
+The stress, distress, and pain after an accident could make it hard to return to work, and without your income, you might find it challenging to pay for medical bills.

-Fortunately, Maryland law allows accident victims to file lawsuits against the parties responsible for their injuries.
-This can help you get the compensation you need for medical bills, lost wages, pain and suffering, and other damages you faced.
+Fortunately, Maryland allows accident victims to file lawsuits against the parties responsible for their injuries, provided they do so within three years.
+This can help you get the compensation you need for medical bills, lost wages, pain and suffering, and other damages you face.
+When we take on your case, our lawyers will gather evidence, file on time, and monitor your damages to help ensure your fair recovery.

-Personal injury lawyers handle a wide range of case types.
-There are thousands of ways that an injury could occur, and many of these accidents and injuries are grouped into types of injury cases based on how the accident occurs, who is at fault, and how you prove their negligence.
-Our Rockville injury lawyers explain some of these common cases:
+Our personal injury lawyers handle a wide range of case types.
+There are thousands of ways that an injury could occur, and many of these accidents and injuries are grouped into types of injury cases based on how the accident happens, who is at fault, and how we prove their negligence.
+For example, some of the most causes of action for personal injury claims include slip and falls, car accidents, defective products, and even medical malpractice.

 Slip and Falls or Trip and Falls

-One of the most common types of accidents occurs when someone falls down because of slippery floors or tripping hazards.
-Property owners are responsible for making sure that their premises are safe for guests and passersby, and leaving wet or slippery surfaces or other hazards can be quite dangerous, violating that responsibility.
+One of the most common causes of injury is falling down because of slippery floors or tripping hazards.
+Property owners are responsible for ensuring that their premises are safe for guests and passersby and leaving wet or slippery surfaces or other hazards can be quite dangerous, violating that responsibility.

-Typically, property owners have a duty to warn people about these hazards, typically with signs or verbal warnings, or to promptly clean up and repair the hazards.
+Property owners must warn visitors about these hazards, typically with signs or verbal warnings, or promptly clean up and repair the hazards.
 These kinds of accidents commonly occur from floors slick with ice and snow, spills in stores and restaurants, loose wires, overgrown tree roots, and loose or damaged flooring.
+When injured in a slipping, tripping, or falling accident, do your best to photograph the area’s hazardous conditions so our personal injury lawyers can prove the property owner’s negligence.

 Car Accidents

-Car accident cases involving personal injury are another incredibly common type of personal injury case.
-Car accident victims may be able to sue the driver who hit them to seek compensation for their injuries and the expenses resulting from those injuries.
+Car accidents are another incredibly common cause of action for personal injury cases.
+Car accident victims may be able to sue the driver who hit them to seek compensation for their injuries and the expenses resulting from those injuries, like hospital costs and lost wages.

 Premises Liability

-Injuries from a dangerous defect on someone else’s property should be paid for by the property owner or manager.
+The liable property owner or manager should pay for injuries caused by a dangerous defect on their property.
 This type of injury case includes slip and falls, but it is much broader.

 Premises liability would include injuries from electrocution, sharp objects, drowning, fires, and other injuries that could have been prevented by warning the victim or repairing the dangers.